CTAN Comprehensive TeX Archive Network

 1. Examples / Testing

-The file examples.tex, which also uses compat.tex, usually should be enough to illustrate various non-trivial features of this package.
+The file examples.tex, also includes compat.tex; they should be in the same directory when compiled.
+The examples document should be enough to illustrate various non-trivial features of this package.
 It includes most of the longer examples in the manual, edited to fit together in a single document.
+It also includes other material and tests.

 In addition to this file, a special run of nameauth.dtx that defines the macro \NameauthDoTestFiles will generate many separate test files.
 Normally they are written out to nameauth.tmp and read in again as verbatim text.
 They are not included in the package archive by default in order to minimize clutter.